dojo/docs/developer/design/loader.rst

 it's evaluated in a function scope, then someVariable is a lexical variable and disappears when the function returns.

 In version 1.7+, all code that is downloaded as text and evaluated with Javascript eval is evaluated in a function scope.
-If you've got code like above and expect someVariable in the global space, it will not work in v1.7 (it only worked sometimes anyway--even if you didn't know it).
+If you've got code like above and expect someVariable be defined in the global space, it will not work in v1.7 (it only worked sometimes anyway--even if you didn't know it).
 Here's how to get the effect you want:

 .. code-block :: javascript

   dojo.provide("module.that.defines.a.global");
   dojo.global.someVariable = anAwesomeCalculation();

-Let's review how dojo.require operates in legacy synchronous mode. dojo.require executes a synchronous XHR to get the resource text and then applies Javascript eval to that text.
+Let's review how dojo.require normally operates. dojo.require executes a synchronous XHR to get the resource text and then applies Javascript eval to that text.
 If a dojo.require application is encountered during the evaluation of the text, then another synchronous XHR retrieves the demanded resource's text and that text is eval'd, and so on util the entire dependency tree is evaluated.
 This guarantees a particular code path.
-Consider the following
+Consider the following module:
-module:

 .. code-block :: javascript